Efficient parameter sampling for Markov jump processes: Experiments

 \subsection{A simple synthetic MJP}

-Consider an MJP with two parameters $\alpha$ and $\beta$, transitions between states $i$ and $j$ having rate $\alpha \exp(-\beta/(i+j))$.
+Consider an MJP with a uniform distribution over states at time $0$, and with transitions between states $i$ and $j$ having rate $\alpha \exp(-\beta/(i+j))$, for two parameters $(\alpha,\beta) \defeq \theta$.
 We consider three settings: $3$ states (figure~\ref{fig:exp_model}), $5$ states, and $10$ states.
 We place Gamma$(\alpha_0,\alpha_1)$, and Gamma$(\beta_0, \beta_1)$ priors on the parameters $\alpha$ and $\beta$, with $(\alpha_0,\alpha_1,\beta_0,\beta_1)$ having values $(3,2,5,2)$ respectively.
-For each run, we draw random parameters from the prior to construct a transition matrix $A$, and placing a uniform distribution over states at time $0$, simulate an MJP trajectory.
+For each run, we draw random parameters from the prior to construct a transition matrix $A$, and simulate an MJP trajectory.
 We simulate observations uniformly at integer values on the time interval $[0, 20]$.
 Each observation is Gaussian distributed with mean equal to the state at that time, and variance equal to $1$.
-For the Metropolis-Hastings proposal, we used a lognormal distribution centered at the current parameter value, with variance $\sigma^2$ that we vary.
+For the MH proposal, we used a lognormal distribution centered at the current parameter value, with variance $\sigma^2$ whose effect we study.